cwx-worst-one/EAT/README.md

 <!-- omit in toc -->
 ## Experiment Logs
 We report the experiment logs using [wandb](https://wandb.ai).
-The logs will be released to view.
+We have published a  short WandB report detailing the training process and performance metrics of the EAT model.
+You could visit it [here](https://api.wandb.ai/links/wxc12/obqrpq36).

 <!-- omit in toc -->
 ## TODO
-- [x] release the pre-trained codes
+- [x] release the final EAT large
-- [x] release the fine-tuned codes
+- [x] update codes and checkpoints for friendly usage
-- [ ] release the experiment logs
 - [ ] release the docker image